andrewaminazm/project-typescript/README.md

 ## Overview

-This template is to be used as a starting point when creating a new automation test framework in TypeScript using Cypress.io
+ new automation test framework in TypeScript using Cypress.io

-The project has a couple of examples tests which targets

 ## Structure

-The template uses the following structure and dependencies as a starting point:

 Everything Cypress related sits under the Cypress directory.